Amenisghaier/CodSoft_task1/README.md

  # CodSoft_task1
-  Creating a personal portfolio using HTML, CSS, and a touch of JavaScript,
+  Creating a personal portfolio using HTML, CSS, and a touch of JavaScript.